 Protecting Wood Floors from Salt and Water

-There’s more to Winter care for your wood floors than just watching the humidity.
-The following advice is so common sense and low tech, you don’t need fancy technology.
-You just need a few reminders to start looking down
+There’s more to winter care for your wood floors than just watching the humidity.
+Being cognizant about moisture is a good way to prevent hardwood floors from cupping in the winter, but there are other concerning damages.
+Bumps, scrapes, and dents can be just as bad as water damage – but they can be easier to avoid!
+The following advice is so common sense and low tech; you don’t need fancy technology.
+You need a few reminders to start looking down.

-This cabinet by Ebern Designs opens to 4 shelves with plenty of space to store an entire family’s boots.
-Make it easy for people to take their shoes off when they enter the house and they will.
+Ebern Designs’ cabinet opens to four shelves with plenty of space to store an entire family’s boots.
+Make it easy for people to take their shoes off when they enter the house, and they will.

 Are Your Floors Winter Ready?